psyeugenic/matstat/README.md

  * `obrientransform(*args)` - Computes a transform on input data (any number of columns).
  * signaltonoise(a[, axis, ddof]) - The signal-to-noise ratio of the input data.
  * `bayes_mvs(data[, alpha])` - Bayesian confidence intervals for the mean, var, and std.
- * sem(a[, axis, ddof]) - Calculates the standard error of the mean (or standard error of measurement) of the values in the input array.
- * zmap(scores, compare[, axis, ddof]) - Calculates the relative z-scores.
- * zscore(a[, axis, ddof]) - Calculates the z score of each value in the sample, relative to the sample mean and standard deviation.
  * threshold(a[, threshmin, threshmax, newval]) - Clip array to a given value.
  * trimboth(a, proportiontocut) - Slices off a proportion of items from both ends of an array.
  * trim1(a, proportiontocut[, tail]) - Slices off a proportion of items from ONE end of the passed array
  * `f_oneway(*args)` - Performs a 1-way ANOVA.
- * spearmanr(a[, b, axis]) - Calculates a Spearman rank-order correlation coefficient and the p-value
  * pointbiserialr(x, y) - Calculates a point biserial correlation coefficient and the associated p-value.
  * `kendalltau(x, y[, initial_lexsort])` - Calculates Kendall’s tau, a correlation measure for ordinal data.
  * `ttest_1samp(a, popmean[, axis])` - Calculates the T-test for the mean of ONE group of scores a.